prototypefund/reproducible-website/_docs/stable_inputs.md

 Solutions:

-a) List all inputs explicitely and ensure they will be processed in that order.
+a) List all inputs explicitly and ensure they will be processed in that order.

 <div class="correct">
 {% highlight makefile %}